Trial of John Brown

 Virginia v.
-John Brown was a criminal trial held in Charles Town, Virginia, in October 1859.
-The abolitionist John Brown was quickly prosecuted for treason against the Commonwealth of Virginia, murder, and inciting a slave insurrection, all part of his raid on the United States federal arsenal at Harpers Ferry, Virginia.
+John Brown was a criminal trial held in Charles Town, Virginia, United States, in October 1859.
+The abolitionist activist John Brown was quickly prosecuted for treason against the Commonwealth of Virginia, murder, and inciting a slave insurrection, all part of his raid on the United States federal arsenal at Harpers Ferry, Virginia.
 (Since 1863, both Charles Town and Harpers Ferry are located in West Virginia.)
 He was found guilty of all charges, sentenced to death, and was executed by hanging on December 2.
-He was the first person executed for treason in the United States.

 It was in many respects a most remarkable trial.
 Capital cases have been exceedingly few in the history of our country where trial and conviction have followed so quickly upon the commission of the offense.
 Within a fortnight from the time when Brown had struck what he believed to be a righteous blow against what he felt to be the greatest sin of the age he was a condemned felon, with only thirty days between his life and the hangman's noose.

-During most of the trial Brown, unable to stand, lay on a pallet.
+During most of the trial Brown lay on a pallet, unable to stand.

 Background

 On October 16, 1859, Brown led (counting himself) 22 armed men, 5 black and 17 white, to Harpers Ferry, an important railroad, river, and canal junction.
-His goal was to seize the federal arsenal there and then, using the captured arms, lead a slave insurrection across the South.
+His goal was to seize the federal arsenal and then, using the captured arms, lead a slave insurrection in the South.
 Brown and his men engaged in a two-day standoff with local militia and federal troops, in which ten of his men were shot or killed, five were captured, and five escaped.
-Of Brown's three sons participating, Oliver and Watson were killed during the fight, Watson surviving in agony for another day.
+Of Brown's three sons who participated, two, Oliver and Watson, were killed during the fight, except that Watson survived in agony until the next day.
 Owen escaped and later fought in the Union Army.